-- 18.1.
-The procedure for the procurement of goods or services through written price quotations or formal written price quotations, is as follows - (a) all requirements in excess of R30 000.00 (VAT included) that are to be procured by means of formal written price quotations must, in addition to the requirements of paragraph 17, be advertised for at least seven (7) days on the website and an official notice board of the municipality; - (b) when using the list of accredited prospective providers on going competition amongst providers must be promoted by inviting providers to submit quotations on a rotation basis; - (c) the Accounting Officer must take all reasonable steps to ensure that the procurement of goods and services through written or verbal quotations or formal written price quotations is not abused; - (d) the accounting officer or CFO must on a monthly basis be notified in writing of all written or verbal quotations and formal written price quotations accepted by an official acting in terms of a sub-delegation - (e) The Supply Chain Management unit must comply with all requirements for proper record keeping. - (f) quotes received must be evaluated on a comparative basis taking into account unconditional discounts; - (g) responsive quotes equal to or below R30 000.00 (VAT included) must be awarded based on compliance to specifications and conditions of contract, ability and capability to deliver the goods and services and lowest price; - (h) responsive and acceptable offers of more than R30 000.00 (VAT included), which are subject to the preference points system (PPPFA and associated Regulations and policy), must be awarded to the bidder who scored the highest points; - 18.2 No official shall engage in contact with a prospective supplier in respect of a quotation which the supplier intends to submit except on prior authorisation by the SCM manager or the CFO, where clarification of specifications is required from either party, or where the Accounting Officer or his delegate may negotiate with identified preferred bidders.
+18.1.
+The procedure for the procurement of goods or services through written price quotations or formal written price quotations, is as follows -

+- (a) all requirements in excess of R30 000.00 (VAT included) that are to be procured by means of formal written price quotations must, in addition to the requirements of paragraph 17, be advertised for at least seven (7) days on the website and an official notice board of the municipality; - (b) when using the list of accredited prospective providers on going competition amongst providers must be promoted by inviting providers to submit quotations on a rotation basis; - (c) the Accounting Officer and Chief Financial Officer must on a monthly basis be notified in writing of all written price quotations and formal written price quotations accepted by an official acting in terms of a subdelegation; - (d) the accounting officer or CFO must on a monthly basis be notified in writing of all written or verbal quotations and formal written price quotations accepted by an official acting in terms of a sub-delegation - (e) The Supply Chain Management unit must comply with all requirements for proper record keeping. - (f) quotes received must be evaluated on a comparative basis taking into account unconditional discounts; - (g) responsive quotes equal to or below R30 000.00 (VAT included) must be awarded based on compliance to specifications and conditions of contract, ability and capability to deliver the goods and services and lowest price; - (h) responsive and acceptable offers of more than R30 000.00 (VAT included), which are subject to the preference points system (PPPFA and associated Regulations and policy), must be awarded to the bidder who scored the highest points; - 18.2 No official shall engage in contact with a prospective supplier in respect of a quotation which the supplier intends to submit except on prior authorisation by the SCM manager or the CFO, where clarification of specifications is required from either party, or where the Accounting Officer or his delegate may negotiate with identified preferred bidders.
 Any such communication must be recorded and appropriately filed with the quote or formal quote documentation.